 There are three versions of every credit score because credit scores are calculated using the contents of people’s credit reports, and we each have three credit reports – one from each of the three major credit bureaus: Equifax, Experian and TransUnion.
 A common assumption is that since there are three credit bureaus, each individual must have three credit scores.
 But that implies there’s just one type of credit score, which is far from the truth.
 There are many different credit-scoring models and thus many different types of credit scores.
 You can find more details below.

-The Myth: Many people assume we each have three, and only three, credit scores, one from each major credit bureau: TransUnion, Experian and Equifax.
+Myth: Many people think we each have three, and only three, credit scores, one from each major credit bureau.
 After all, anyone with a Social Security number who’s ever possessed either a credit card or a loan also has a credit report from each of these bureaus.
-So it would seem only logical for there to be three corresponding credit scores.
+So it would only seem logical for there to be three corresponding credit scores.
 But that, as it turns out, isn’t true.

 All in all, there are more than 1,000 different credit scores in use today.

 Why You Only Need One: One of the most important things to understand about this three-by-many credit-scoring environment is that your score isn’t likely to differ much from bureau to bureau.
 Our three major credit reports contain largely the same information.
 What’s more, while differences do exist from one credit-scoring model to the next, it doesn’t really matter which model your score is based on.
 You won’t be seeing the same type of score a prospective lender sees, anyway, as most customize whatever scoring models they use to better suit their specific needs, whatever they may be.
 This process creates a final product that’s drastically different from anything you can access at home.